-The 10 Blessed Days of the Month of Dhul-Hijjah
+The 10 Blessed Days of Thul-Hijjah

-The first days of Dhul-Hijjah are the days of Hajj, which include the Day of `Arafah, the peak of Hajj; it is the focal point when the pilgrims gather in the plain of `Arafah.
-Such a mammoth gathering of Muslims supplicating to Allah is bound to have all-pervasive effects on the whole world; Allah has promised an answer for those who gather on the plain of `Arafah.
-The Prophet (peace and blessings be upon him) exhorted the non-pilgrims to spend these days in as much devotion as possible.
-This means that we must show spiritual solidarity with the pilgrims.
-The Prophet is reported to have said, “There are no days that are dearer to Allah in respect of devoting oneself to devotion and worship than the first ten days of Dhul-Hijjjah.”
-He is also reported to have said, “Fasting on the day of `Arafah expiates sins of two years, the past and future.”
+The first ten days of Thul-Hijjah are the days of Hajj.
+These days include the Day of Arafah, the peak of the Hajj pilgrimage.
+The mountain and plain of Arafah are the focal points where pilgrims gather.
+Such a mammoth gathering of Muslims supplicating to Allah is bound to have profound effects on the whole world; Allah promises an answer for those who gather on Arafah.
+The Prophet ﷺ urged those who are not performing Hajj to spend these days in as much devotion as possible.
+This helps us exercise spiritual solidarity with the pilgrims.
+The Prophet is reported to have said, “There are no days that are dearer to Allah in respect of devoting oneself to worship than the first ten days of Thul-Hijjjah.”
+He is also reported to have said, “Fasting on the day of Arafah expiates sins of two years, the past and future.”

-Sheikh Ahmad Kutty, a senior lecturer and Islamic scholar at the Islamic Institute of Toronto, Ontario, Canada, states the following:
+Sheikh Ahmad Kutty, a senior lecturer and Islamic scholar at the Islamic Institute of Toronto, Canada, states the following:

-The first ten days of Dhul-Hijjah have been singled out especially for great merits and excellences like no other days in the Islamic calendar.
-Allah in His infinite wisdom and mercy has chosen to dispense infinite spiritual blessing and rewards.
-Thanks to the high status these days enjoy, Allah has made them worthy of making an oath by them, when He says (By the Daybreak, by the Ten Nights) (Al-Fajr 89:1–2).
-According to some Qur’an commentators or mufassirun, the ten nights mentioned here are none other than the first ten nights of Dhul-Hijjah; others, however, hold the view that these nights specifically refer to the last ten nights of Ramadan.
-Anyhow, no one denies the fact that the first ten days of Dhul-Hijjah possess tremendous blessings and excellence.
-This has been confirmed by the Prophet (peace and blessings be upon him) who is reported to have said, “There are no days that are dearer to Allah in respect of devoting oneself to devotion and worship than the first ten days of Dhul-Hijjjah.”
+“The first ten days of Thul-Hijjah have been singled out, especially for great merits and excellences like no other days in the Islamic calendar.
+Allah, in His infinite wisdom and mercy, has chosen to dispense infinite spiritual blessing and rewards.
+Thanks to the high status these days enjoy, Allah has made them worthy of making an oath by them when He says ‘By the Daybreak, by the Ten Nights’ (Quran 89:1–2).
+According to some Quran commentators or mufassirun, the ten nights mentioned here are none other than the first ten nights of Thul-Hijjah; others, however, hold the view that these nights specifically refer to the last ten nights of Ramadan.
+No one denies that the first ten days of Thul-Hijjah possess tremendous blessings and excellence.
+This has been confirmed by the Prophet ﷺ who is reported to have said, “There are no days that are dearer to Allah in respect of devoting oneself to worship than the first ten days of Thul-Hijjjah.”